cdsap/Bagan/README.md

 |org.gradle.jvmargs="-Xmx4g" |

-We can experiment with different Gradle properties at the same time and with the other type of experiments like
+We can experiment with different types of experiments, here we are using properties, branches and Gradle Wrapper versions:

 ```
 "experiments": {